-- A. For the trauma patient, as for other critically ill patients, assessment is the foundation on which all management and transportation decisions are based. - B. The survival of the trauma patient is dependent upon rapid recognition/management of lifethreatening injuries and rapid transport to an appropriate trauma facility, as outlined on Page 2 of this document.
+- A. For the trauma patient, as for other critically ill patients, assessment is the foundation on which all management and transportation decisions are based. - B. The survival of the trauma patient is dependent upon rapid recognition/management of life-threatening injuries and rapid transport to an appropriate trauma facility, as outlined on Page 2 of this document.
 Scene times should be kept to a minimum with only the necessary interventions made to correct immediate life threats.
-All secondary interventions should be performed en route to an appropriate facility or while awaiting Air Medical evacuation. - C. The first step in trauma assessment is the Scene Assessment/Scene Size-Up.
+All secondary interventions should be performed en-route to an appropriate facility or while awaiting Air Medical evacuation. - C. The first step in trauma assessment is the Scene Assessment/Scene Size-Up.
 As you approach the scene, assure safety for yourself and the patient while taking BSI precautions.
-Rapidly identify the number/type of patients and request additional resources as appropriate. - 1.
-Additional resources (e.g. Air Medical evacuation, special rescue, additional ambulances, police, hazmat) should be notified based off of dispatch information; and requested to proceed with arrival/landing on scene during scene assessment/scene size-up. - 2.
+Rapidly identify the number/type of patients and request additional resources as appropriate. - Additional resources (e.g. Air Medical evacuation, special rescue, additional ambulances, police, hazmat) should be notified based off of dispatch information; and requested to proceed with arrival/landing on scene during scene assessment/scene size-up. - 2.
 Recognition of multi-patient incidents and mass-casualty incidents is critical.
 In these incidents, priority shifts from focusing all resources on the most injured patient to providing the greatest good to the greatest number of patients. - D. Once a brief scene assessment/scene size-up has been performed, which may include rapid triage of multiple patients, attention should focus on evaluating individual patients.
 Individual patients should be assessed/treated based off of initial triage priority. - E. The Primary Assessment begins with a simultaneous, or global, overview of the status of the patient's respiratory, circulatory, and neurological systems to identify obvious, significant problems with oxygenation, circulation, hemorrhage, or gross deformities; followed by a rapid focused assessment of Airway, Breathing/Ventilation, Circulation/Bleeding, Disability, and Expose/Environment. - 1.
 Make immediate interventions to correct life-threats in the order assessed.
 Progress from BLS (least invasive) to ALS (most invasive), utilizing the most appropriate intervention warranted in a given situation. - 2.
 Assess the Patient's Mental Status: If unresponsive, check for a pulse.
-If no pulse, initiate CPR per local protocol.
+If no pulse, initiate CPR per local protocol. - 3.
+Airway: While simultaneously applying C-spine precautions (if able), the provider should establish/ensure a patent airway by opening (e.g., jaw-thrust), clearing (e.g., suction), assessing, and intervening with appropriate device.

-Review/Revision Date: 7/12/2022 Supersedes: 6/8/2021
+Review/Revision Date: 9/12/2023 Supersedes: 7/12/2022

-Annex D - Trauma Triage/Transfer GuidelinesAppendix D-1 Trauma Triage & Transport Guidelines
+Annex D - Trauma Triage/Transfer Guidelines Appendix D-1 Trauma Triage & Transport Guidelines initiation of Rapid Transport.